 Most stitches are absorbable and the rest will be removed in two to three weeks after the breast reduction procedure.
 Most women will be able to return to work and other normal activities about one week after undergoing a breast reduction.
 To ensure that the breasts are healing properly, breast reduction patients should attend follow-up appointments for several months after surgery.

-What are the Risks and Complications with Breast Reduction Surgery?
+What Are the Risks and Complications of Breast Reduction Surgery?